azhuologist/ultimate-tic-tac-tocaml/README.md

 ## Directions

-After downloading the source, navigate to the source `src` folder and run `make play`.
+After downloading the source, navigate to the `src` folder and run `make play`.